ZhouL-lab/PLHN/README.md

 # Prototype Learning Guided Hybrid Network for Breast Tumor Segmentation in DCE-MRI
 ## Paper
+Automated breast tumor segmentation on the basis of dynamic contrast-enhancement magnetic resonance imaging (DCE-MRI) has shown great promise in clinical practice, particularly for identifying the presence of breast disease.
+This paper presents a prototype learning guided hybrid network (PLHN) approach that combines the CNN and transformer layers with two parallel encoder subnetworks to effectively segment breast tumors.\
 ## Requirements
 Some important required packages include:
 * Python==3.8